L4Re/fiasco-lsp/README.md

 preprocessed Fiasco), thereby making it possible to use a language server such as clangd, when reading/(writing) in your favorite LSP-enabled editor.

-An inherent limitation, but depending on the situation also an advantage, of this LSP proxy approach is that you are always limited to a single Fiasco configuration.
+An inherent limitation, but depending on the situation can also be an advantage, of this LSP proxy approach is that you are always limited to a single Fiasco configuration.
 This means, for example, implementations or references to a method in other architectures are not displayed.